Rockport-Metropolitan-Development/gm_metro_ruralline-Legacy-Pack/readme.md

 - sv_crazyphysics_vehicles 0
 - sv_crazyphysics_warning 0
 > These cmds are absolute if you want to drive between Aviation university & Market street stations, As map up until v29 is located so down in the as possible in the engine, so it causes physic engine to have a heart attack.

-#### ADDONS FOR THE MAP
-*These are addons what have been made for ruralline, they are either 3rd party or released by RMDT (Rockport metropolitan development and testing)*

-**Not supported anymore due V29 was updated on 26/03/2024 & V3 does not even support them**

 ## Credits
 - Ron Thunder:  Early day map helper (v1 ~ V27)